Current Trainees

 Research Assistant

 Ms. Bennett is a research assistant at the UM Institute for Firearm Injury Prevention.
-She is currently a sophomore and is studying Communications and Media, which she hopes to combine with her current research after college.
+She is studying Communications and Media, which she hopes to combine with her current research after college.
 She is excited to be working in this realm, as she has always been inspired by her mother who works in the criminal justice field.
 She loves finding new restaurants in Ann Arbor and is a member of Sigma Delta Tau sorority.

 Intern